ivuorinen/starred/README.md

 - [liamcain/obsidian-periodic-notes](https://github.com/liamcain/obsidian-periodic-notes) - Create/manage your daily, weekly, and monthly notes in Obsidian
 - [linjunpop/obsidian-gist](https://github.com/linjunpop/obsidian-gist) - 📒 Gist View for Obsidian(https://obsidian.md)
 - [lit/lit](https://github.com/lit/lit) - Lit is a simple library for building fast, lightweight web components.
-- [lynchjames/obsidian-day-planner](https://github.com/lynchjames/obsidian-day-planner) - An Obsidian plugin for day planning and managing pomodoro timers from a task list in a Markdown note.
 - [lynchjames/obsidian-mind-map](https://github.com/lynchjames/obsidian-mind-map) - An Obsidian plugin for displaying markdown notes as mind maps using Markmap.
 - [mProjectsCode/obsidian-media-db-plugin](https://github.com/mProjectsCode/obsidian-media-db-plugin) - A plugin that can query multiple APIs for movies, series, anime, games, music and wiki articles, and import them into your vault.
 - [mattermost/focalboard](https://github.com/mattermost/focalboard) - Focalboard is an open source, self-hosted alternative to Trello, Notion, and Asana.